-We are best positioned to act locally, where we can influence the response to climate change within our communities and faith congregations.
-Texas Interfaith Power & Light acts locally through interfaith environmental networks (IENs).
-The IENs bring together people from diverse faith traditions to share their religious teachings of care for each other and the ecosystems on which we depend.
-These teachings empower us to act for the well-being of all.
-Together, people of faith light the way for our communities, by demonstrating an effective religious response to climate change and related environmental challenges.
+We are best positioned to act locally, where we can influence the response to climate change within our communities and places of worship.
+Texas Interfaith Power & Light acts locally through Regional Environmental Action Teams.
+Regional teams are interfaith networks of people who share a desire to act and advocate on climate change and related environmental issues.

 “The problems we face today, violent conflicts, destruction of nature, poverty, hunger and so on, are human-created problems which can be resolved through human effort, understanding and the development of a sense of brotherhood and sisterhood.
 We need to cultivate a universal responsibility for one another and the planet we share.” - The Dalai Lama

 All of the world’s religions offer religious teachings that call us to care for others and the ecosystems that nourish and sustain us.
-When leaders of different religious traditions come together, we demonstrate the ability to bridge differences and focus on our shared concerns and needs.
-Within our communities, we provide an example of what can be accomplished when people work together for the well-being of all and the wholeness of creation.
-Together, we show the world a better way to care for each other and the ecosystems we share.
+This shared conviction empowers people of faith to bridge our differences and focus on issues that affect us all.
+We become an example of what can be done when people work together for the well-being of all and the wholeness of creation.
+Together, people of faith show the world a better way to care for each other and the environment we share.

 “The first law of our being is that we are set in a delicate network of interdependence with our fellow human beings and with the rest of God’s creation.” - Desmond Tutu